Qt Entity Creator

 Create detail dialog with create/edit/view-only modes, version

-navigation, and async save/delete operations.
+navigation, and async save/delete operations with change reason tracking.

 Step 4: Wire Detail Dialog to List Window